ioaneomerod/ioaneomerod.github.io/essays/coding-standards-are-important.md

   - Quality Assurance
 ---

-## Coding Standards And Their Effects
+## Coding Standards and Their Effects
 Coding standards are rules that create a standard for how code should be written, and although some people think of coding standards as tedious, I happen to enjoy coding standards.
 They give a sense of uniformity to code that makes collaboration seamless.
 Coding standards also  make code more readable, which makes code easier to debug both for yourself and others.